AnthonyA28/Qt-PWCL-main/README.md

   * Now double click on one of the executables, or a shortcut to it, to start the program.

 ## Building from source

    Qt version 5 or greator is required.
+Tested in Qt 5.9.2.

   * Clone the repository.
   * Open the *qt_PWCL_test.pro* file with Qt creator.